Edith Tolkien: Post-war

 After World War I, the Tolkiens had three more children: Michael Hilary Reuel (October 1920 – 1984), Christopher John Reuel (1924–2020) and Priscilla Anne Reuel (1929–2022).

 Professor's wife

 Tolkien's professional career at the universities of Leeds and Oxford resulted in the family moving to these cities.
 According to Humphrey Carpenter, Edith was not an intellectual and had a difficult time functioning around her husband's colleagues and their families.
 As she often had no companionship other than the children and the servants, Edith's loneliness frequently manifested itself as authoritarianism.
-Another result of her loneliness was her envy and resentment of Tolkien's close friendship with C.S.
-Lewis, whom she regarded as an intruder into her family.
+Another result of her loneliness was her envy and resentment of Tolkien's close friendship with C. S. Lewis, whom she regarded as an intruder into her family.

-According to Carpenter, There was also the problem of Edith's attitude to Catholicism.
-Before they were married, Ronald had persuaded her to leave the Church of England and become a Catholic, and she had resented this a little at the time.
-During the subsequent years she had almost given up going to mass.
-In the second decade of marriage her anti-Catholic feelings hardened, and by the time the family returned to Oxford in 1925 she was showing resentment of Ronald taking the children to church.
-In part, these feelings were due to Ronald's rigid, almost medieval, insistence upon frequent confession; and Edith had always hated confessing her sins to a priest.
-Nor could he discuss her feelings with her in a rational manner, certainly not with the lucidity he demonstrated in his theological arguments with author Lewis: to Edith he presented only his emotional attachment to religion, of which she had little understanding.
-Occasionally, her smouldering anger about church-going burst into a fury; but at last after one such outburst in 1940 there was true reconciliation between her and Ronald, in which she explained her feelings and even declared that she wished to resume the practice of her religion.
-In the event she did not return to regular church-going, but for the rest of her life she showed no resentment of Catholicism, and indeed delighted to take an interest in church affairs, so that it appeared even to friends who were Catholics that she was an active church-goer.